skylarbsandler/Launch-Mod2-DoctorsOffice/README.md

 > `SELECT * FROM airlines;`
 > `SELECT * FROM flights;`

+** If you need help setting up the database, reach out to an instructor! **

 Please provide the QUERY (not the answer) that returns each of the following:
 1. The flight numbers for all delayed flights (i.e. not on time).
-1. The count of delayed flights.
+2. The count of delayed flights.
-1. The sum of prices for all flights arriving to Raleigh-Durham (`RDU`).
+3. The sum of prices for all flights arriving to Raleigh-Durham (`RDU`).
-1. The average price for all flights in the database.
+4. The average price for all flights in the database.
-1. The average price for all flights arriving to Raleigh-Durham.
+5. The average price for all flights arriving to Raleigh-Durham.
-1. The departure city and number of flights departing from each city.
+6. The departure city and number of flights departing from each city.
-1. The count of airlines in the database.
+7. The count of airlines in the database.
-1. The count of flights in the database.
+8. The count of flights in the database.
-1. The flight number, departure city, arrival city, price, and airline name of each flight.
+9. The flight number, departure city, arrival city, price, and airline name of each flight.
 Do not return the airline ID number.
-1. The airline name, flight number, and price of each flight on the Delta airline.
+10. The airline name, flight number, and price of each flight on the Delta airline.
 (Assume that you do not know the ID number of the Delta airline.
 In a larger database, you would be expected to memorize ID numbers).

 ## Submission